 In the Autumn term 2021, we sent out a parent questionnaire to ask your thoughts on how we explore diversity and religions, and how we can improve.
 Thank you for taking the time to share your thoughts and appreciation of what we are currently doing.
 We have read your suggestions for improvements and aim to implement those that will help the children to learn about our diverse community.

-This academic year we have begun half termly Wow days.
-On these days there will be a focus on a specific country.
-We include learning about traditions, history, food and special festivals.
+This year we have changed some of our focus countries for our Wow days.
+Classes will spend one day to learn about the traditions, history, food and special festivals of each country.
 We may organise school visits or for visitors to come in to run workshops, which will add to the children's learning experience.